luciotato/LiteScript/README.md

 ### UgilfyLS - proof of concept

-In order to measure performance gains when compiling-to-c, I've "translated" the parser from UglifyJS into LiteScript code, and the compile such code to-js and to-c
+In order to measure performance gains when compiling-to-c, I've "translated" the parser from UglifyJS into LiteScript code, and then compile the LS code to-js and to-c

 ##Results: